 The Law Center is an equal opportunity employer and encourages all candidates to apply regardless of race, ethnicity, national origin, religion, gender, gender identity, sexual orientation, disability, age, marital status, or status with regard to public assistance.

-The Amy Ginensky & Andy Rogoff Emerging Advocate Initiative is our internship program for law students and undergraduates seeking an opportunity to immerse themselves in high impact legal work.
+The Amy Ginensky & Andy Rogoff Emerging Advocate Initiative is our internship program for law students seeking an opportunity to immerse themselves in high impact legal work.

-All internship positions are located in Philadelphia, Pennsylvania, with opportunities for remote or in-person participation.
+All internship positions are located in Philadelphia, Pennsylvania.
 We encourage students to seek outside funding opportunities, work-study availability or school credit and we will gladly handle any necessary administrative requirements.
 We offer limited funding opportunities for law students through the Clarke Scholars Fund for the summer program.

 The Public Interest Law Center values a diverse, equitable and inclusive work environment where law students of all backgrounds have a sense of belonging and can thrive.
 We encourage students of all diverse backgrounds to apply.
 We welcome you to share with us in your application how your diversity influences your decision to pursue a public interest internship and how your life experiences inform your commitment to racial and social justice and to the client communities we serve.